ni/grpc-labview/README.md

 # gRPC Support for LabVIEW

 This repo contains necessary C++ code and support VIs to implement a gRPC server and client in LabVIEW.
-You can either use the service as defined to implement a generic server via gPRC or use the implementation as a pattern to implement a gRPC service of your design.
+You can either use the service as defined to implement a generic server via gRPC or use the implementation as a pattern to implement a gRPC service of your design.

 The project supports Windows, Linux, and Linux RT.